 LAC’s options in the frontcourt are Montrezl Harrell, Ivica Zubac, Jamychal Green, and rookie Mfiondu Kabengele.

 Harrell should get a lot of playing time at Center this season with Zubac backing him up.
-‘Trez was already a standard league guy, finishing last season as the 72nd overall player.
-He could potentially climb even higher than that next season.
+‘Trez was a standard league guy, finishing last season as the 72nd overall player.
+However, he finds himself in the “stock down” section because much of his fantasy value came via an unusually high usage rate for a guy like him.
+Now with two superstars in town, Harrell will struggle to find a usage rate anywhere near the 24.9 he saw last season.

 As the only non-rookie (worth playing) on this team standing over 6’9, Zubac could see a significant bump in minutes against certain competition – particularly now that Boban and Gortat are gone.
 I don’t expect that Jerry West is paying the 7’1 youngster $28 million to warm the pine.
 While he might not break into the shallow-league scene, he’s a decent potential top 150 candidate to hold in Dynasty leagues.